delehef/asgart/README.md

-                                    "chr_left":              chromosomome in the first strand containing the left arm, "chr_right":             chromosomome in the second strand containing the right arm, "chr_left_position":     position of the left arm relative to its chromosome, "chr_right_position":    position of the right arm relative to its chromosome,
+                                    "chr_left":              chromosomome in the first strand containing the left arm, "chr_right":             chromosomome in the second strand containing the right arm,

+                                    "chr_left_position":     position of the left arm relative to its chromosome, "chr_right_position":    position of the right arm relative to its chromosome,

-                                    "length":                length of the duplication (bp),
+                                    "left_length":           length of the left arm of the duplicon (bp), "right_length":          length of the right arm of the duplicon (bp),

                                     "reversed":              true if the duplication is reversed, false otherwise, "complemented":          true if the duplication is complemented, false otherwise, "identity":              the distance between the two duplicons (0.0 if not computed)